dylantcon/clinicore/README.md

 **Status:** Implementation details not provided in source code read.
 ### CommandFactory.cs
 Factory class responsible for creating command instances based on command names or types, managing command registration, and discovering available commands in the system.
-This class uses dependency injection to provide commands with required services (authentication, scheduling), maintains a registry of all available commands using their CommandKey properties, and supports command aliasing for user-friendly alternatives.
+This class uses dependency injection to provide commands with required services (authentication, scheduling), maintains a service of all available commands using their CommandKey properties, and supports command aliasing for user-friendly alternatives.
 It includes methods for role-based command filtering, command existence checking, and generating help information for each registered command.
 ### CommandInvoker.cs
 Orchestrates command execution using the Invoker pattern, managing command history, and handling undo/redo operations with thread-safe execution.
 This class maintains stacks of executed and undone commands to support undo/redo functionality, records detailed execution history including timestamps and performance metrics, and provides batch command execution with transaction-like rollback capabilities.
 It tracks command success rates and ensures only commands supporting undo can be reversed while maintaining execution audit trails for compliance purposes.
 ### CommandParameters.cs